 2. Should we have a dose of vaccine early in the season and a second dose later in the season?

-For healthy individuals, the recommendation is to receive one dose of influenza vaccine annually, although a second dose is not a contraindication.
-A booster immunisation may be considered for those traveling in late 2019, who were vaccinated earlier in 2019.
+For healthy individuals, the recommendation is to receive one dose of influenza vaccine annually.
+Re-vaccination later in the same year is not routinely recommended, but may benefit some individuals due to circumstances such as travel or pregnancy.
 The decision to recommend a second dose should take into account personal risk factors, risk of disease and currently circulating virus strains.

 3. What are the expected side effects of the flu vaccine?

 Common side effects following the influenza vaccination include pain, redness and swelling at the injection site as well as fever, malaise and myalgia.
 Symptoms usually occur within the first 24-48 hours.
-Following immunisation with TIV formulations, side effects may occur slightly more commonly than with QIV formulations.
+Following immunisation with adjuvanted quadrivalent formulations, side effects may occur slightly more commonly than with standard QIV formulations.